In this article, we explore how contact centre advisors can build trust with customers, while improving overall customer relationships.

 Only by REALLY listening to the customer can the advisor form any sort of relationship with them beyond a transactional level.

-For more advice on developing active listening, read our article: Ten Tips to Improve Listening Skills on the Telephone
+For more advice on developing active listening, read our articles: Ten Tips to Improve Listening Skills on the Telephone and How to Train Active Listening in the Contact Centre in 4 exercises

 Self-orientation has a very big impact on trust.
 In the wider world, this is about how much the people around you feel that you truly care about them and their needs.
 It’s not all about you and your goals.